getsentry/sentry-docs/src/collections/_documentation/performance-monitoring/configuration/node.md

   name: 'My Transaction'
 });

-// Note that we set the Transaction as the Span on the scope
+// Note that we set the transaction as the span on the scope.
 // This step makes sure that in case an error happens during the lifetime of the transaction
 // The Transaction context will be attached to the error event Sentry.configureScope(scope => {